SKZBadHabit/MMDactyl/README.md

 - **Web Interface Integration**: Creating a web interface accessible via the RP2040w for convenient settings adjustment and monitoring.
 - **Design Cleanup**: Refining the lasercut files to streamline production and enhance aesthetics.
 - **Layer Expansion**: Implementing additional layers to accommodate diverse user preferences and workflows.
-- **Energy Management**: Introducing hibernation and energy-saving features to extend battery life and optimize power consumption.
+- **Energy Management**: Introducing hibernation and energy-saving features to extend battery life and optimize power consumption. /started nearly finished - CPU reducing and Display clearing
 - **Data Expansion**: Further expanding data management capabilities, including key counter functionalities and customizable settings.

 Stay tuned as MMDactyl evolves into a pinnacle of ergonomic design, technological innovation, and user-centric functionality.